codac-team/codac/doc/doc/manual/03-domains/01-dom-intervals.rst

     ~ & = & \varnothing \textrm{ otherwise}.
   \end{eqnarray}

-Low-level libraries upon which Tubex has been built provide functionnalities for computing arithmetic on intervals, involving basic operations as well as non-linear functions.
+Low-level libraries upon which Tubex has been built provide functionalities for computing arithmetic on intervals, involving basic operations as well as non-linear functions.
 The following functions can be used:

 =========================  ==================================================================
 Code                       Meaning